learning-zone/css-basics/notes/css.md

 ---

-#### Explain CSS sprites, and how you would implement them on a page or site.
+#### Q. Explain CSS sprites, and how you would implement them on a page or site.
 How do you go about creating them?
 What are possible alternatives to sprites?

 CSS sprites combine multiple images into one single larger image.
 It is a commonly-used technique for icons.
 How to implement it: